-Our Support Services Clerks, Heather or Donna, will call 24 hours prior to your appointment to remind you to bring your current medications and insurance card.
+Our Support Services Clerks will call 24 hours prior to your appointment to remind you to bring your current medications and insurance card.

 You will be enveloped in warmth and compassion by the entire treatment team the moment you meet our Support Services Clerks at our front desk.
-Heather and Donna will check you in, review your paperwork and let the ORO team know you are here while you relax in one of our comfortable chairs in our waiting room with a cold beverage if you would like.
-Our Registered Nurses, Donna or Ashley, will call your name and greet you at the door to the nursing area and will walk you to an exam room.
+They will check you in, review your paperwork and let the ORO team know you are here while you relax in one of our comfortable chairs in our waiting room with a cold beverage if you would like.
+Our Registered Nurses will call your name and greet you at the door to the nursing area and will walk you to an exam room.
 Once in the private exam room, you will sit down so that the nurses can take a brief medical history, review your current medications and perform a vitals check, which includes taking your weight, blood pressure and temperature.
 The nurses will enter your information into our computer system and take a picture of you for our electronic medical records.
 This picture helps us make sure that we are treating the right patient with the right treatments.
 Dr. Blackburn will come examine you and then determine the next steps in your treatment plan.
-Your first appointment will end with Heather or Donna scheduling you for your second appointment based on your preference for mornings or afternoons and as our schedule permits.
+Your first appointment will end with Support Services Clerks scheduling you for your second appointment based on your preference for mornings or afternoons and as our schedule permits.

-After you check in with Heather or Donna at the front desk and take a seat in our comfortable waiting room, our nurses will call your name and greet you at the entrance to the treatment area.
-You will change into a gown in one of our private dressing rooms and then meet your Radiation Therapists, Kathy, Cristie, and Pam, who will assist Dr. Blackburn in developing and administering your treatment plan.
+After you check in at the front desk and take a seat in our comfortable waiting room, our nurses will call your name and greet you at the entrance to the treatment area.
+You will change into a gown in one of our private dressing rooms and then meet your Radiation Therapists, who will assist Dr. Blackburn in developing and administering your treatment plan.
 Dr. Blackburn will determine how many sessions you will need along with the dosimetrist and physicist, who are behind-the-scenes team members here at ORO.

 You will receive a CT simulation in the CT scan room which takes about 30 minutes.
 During the simulation, a custom mold may be created to help with your treatment.
 Your radiation therapists will also draw some marks on your skin using Sharpie pens.
 You will need to keep these marks on your skin until your next appointment.
 These marks are not permanent.
 You may receive permanent tattoos during your next appointment.
 The CT simulation is necessary to develop a customized treatment plan that will most effectively treat your cancer and will be approved by Dr. Blackburn.
 Once your CT simulation is completed you can go home.
 Our next steps will be to create your treatment plan.
 Once your treatment plan is complete, we will contact you to schedule your next appointment.